 In this paper, we analyze the overheads introduced by the Java Threads when they are used to exploit loop-level parallelism (one of the most important found in scientific applications).
-We also present two transformations that can be applied to a Java program in order to efficiently exploit it.
-The evaluation of the proposals takes into account the overhead introduced in execution time and the increase in the number of classes needed for the application.
+We also present two transformations that could be applied by an OpenMP compiler for Java in order to efficiently exploit this parallelism.

-From the experimental evaluation of the proposed transformations, we conduct an analysis of the threaded execution behaviour.
-This analysis has provided us come hints on how to modify the behaviour of the multithreaded runtime resulting in important performance gains.
+The evaluation of the proposals takes into account the overhead introduced in execution time and the increase in the number of classes needed for the application (which reduces the time for class loading).
+After the experimental evaluation of the proposed transformations, we analyze the behavior of the threaded execution on a target machine.
+This analysis provides some hints on how to modify the behavior of the multithreaded runtime, which result in significant performance gains.
 These results will probably end up in the proposal of API modifications and extensions.

-The rest of the document is structured as follows: section 2 presents some related work.
-In section 3 we explain and compare three different techniques to exploit loop-level parallelism in Java.
-Section 4 evaluates the proposed transformations.
-Section 5 explores some possible enhancements to the Java threading API.
-Finally, section 6 concludes the paper, and states some future work.
+The document is structured as follows: Section 2 presents some related work.
+In Section 3 we describe three different techniques that could be used by the compiler to exploit loop-level parallelism in Java.
+Section 4 evaluates the transformations.
+Section 5 explores some possible enhancements to the Java threading API that may provide some kind of interaction between the application and the threading layer of the system.
+Finally, Section 6 concludes the paper.